MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### 4.5 Privacy policy

-The policy can be specific to your Teams app or an overall policy for all of your services.
+The privacy policy can be specific to your Teams app or an overall policy for all of your services.

-* If you use a generic privacy policy template, you must reference "services", "applications", and "platforms" to include your Teams app and your website or service.
+* If you use a generic privacy policy template, you must reference **services**, **applications**, and **platforms** to include your Teams app and your website or service.
 * Must include how you handle user data storage, retention, and deletion.
 You also must describe the security controls you use for data protection.
 * Must include your contact information.
 * Should not contain broken, beta, or staging URLs.
-* Must not include links to AppSource in the privacy policy.
+* Must not include links to AppSource.

 ### 4.6 Terms of use